mpadge/paretoconv/README.md

 Example
 -------

-Solid lines in the figure below are a reproduction of Ramsay's (2006) Figure 2 of probability density functions for the first 5 convolutions of the Pareto pdf with shape parameter of *a=5*.
+Solid lines in the figure below are a reproduction of Ramsay’s (2006) Figure 2 of probability density functions for the first 5 convolutions of the Pareto pdf with shape parameter of *a=5*.
 Dashed lines are analogous values for the non-integer value of *a=4.5*.

 ``` r
 x <- 1:50 / 10